NextGen mostly truthful, but misleading in Keep Out ad attacking Gardner

 3. Cory Gardner led an eight-year crusade that would outlaw birth control and make abortion a felony crime.

-Gardner’s so-called anti-abortion “crusade” began in 2006 when he supported the Colorado Right to Life Act, which recognizes “that begins at fertilization.”
+Gardner’s so-called anti-abortion “crusade” began in 2006 when he supported the Colorado Right to Life Act, which recognizes “that personhood begins at fertilization.”
 In a questionnaire, Gardner was asked, “Would you vote for an amendment to the U.S. Constitution to restore full protection to preborn human beings?”

 He answered, “Yes.”